-An ancient Greek inscription on a marble slab discovered in storage at a Scottish museum earlier in the week is a “graduate school yearbook” with a list of Greek names, historians say.
+An ancient Greek inscription on a marble slab that was recently found in storage at a Scottish museum is a “graduate school yearbook” with a list of Greek names, historians say.

 Experts analyzed the stone, which has been stored in the National Museums Scotland (NMS) collection for more than one hundred years, as part of a project to publish English translations of inscriptions from ancient Athens held in UK collections.

 They discovered that the carved letters on the marble in the NMS collection record the names of young men inducted into the ephebate, a year of military and civic training undertaken around the age of eighteen, which was intended to prepare them for life as adults.

 It lists a group of 31 friends who went through the Athenian ephebate together during the reign of the Roman Emperor Claudius (AD 41-54) and was intended to commemorate the close relationships they had formed.

 Among the names clearly visible on the marble are Atlas, Dionysos, Theofas, Elis, Zopyros Tryphon, Antypas, and Apollonios.

 When they first read of a reference to it, experts thought it might be a copy of a similar list in the collection of the Ashmolean Museum in Oxford, but realized that that was not the case when they saw it.

 Dr. Peter Liddel, professor of Greek history and epigraphy at the University of Manchester, who managed the discovery, said: “It is a completely unique new discovery which had been in the storerooms of the NMS for a very long time, since the 1880s, and it listed a group of young men who called themselves co-ephebes or co-cadets and friends.”